swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 During&nbsp; the fast  my tongue became white&nbsp; and I had a slight tast&nbsp; of acetone in&nbsp;  my mouth,

-32</p>
+32

-    <p>but much less than in 1979.
+    but much less than in 1979.
 Then, as soon  as I had begun the half-fast which follows the fast (consisting of a pound of  fruit in the afternoon, and a pound of raw vegetables in the evening), my  tongue turned a yellowy-orange.
 This showed that the elimination process  had started up again during these last few days.

 Eleven days after  starting the half-fast my tongue is still yellow, and as I must soon&nbsp;  return home, I am going to continue until my tongue has recovered its normal  pink colour, - a sign that the elimination process is finished.